Every year tons of new products launch in the market, but many go down terribly due to poorly conceived marketing strategies.

-If the value parity of your and your competitor’s item is the same, yet the latter’s price is comparatively lower, obviously, your lead will flock toward your competitor.
+If the value parity of your, and your competitor’s item is the same, yet the latter’s price is lower, obviously, your lead will flock toward your competitor.

 Moreover, for businesses offering identical products, a strong value proposition could also carve them a separate place in the market.